jeremiahflaga/jeremiahflaga.github.io-OLD/pages/memorabilia/books/2018-02-14-quotes-from-working-effectively-with-legacy-code.md

 > **The brutal truth is that architecture is too important to be left exclusively to a few people.** It's fine to have an architect, but the key way to keep an architecture intact is to make sure that everyone on the team knows what it is and has a stake in it.
 <br /><br />
-**Every person who is touching the code should know the architecture, and everyone else who touches the code should be able to benefit from that that person has learned.** When everyone is working off of the same set of ideas, the overall system intelligence of the team is amplified.
-If you have, say, a team of 20 and only 3 people know the architecture in detail, either those 3 have to do a lot to keep the other 17 people on track of the other 17 people just make mistakes caused by unfamiliarity with the big picture.
+**Every person who is touching the code should know the architecture, and everyone else who touches the code should be able to benefit from what that person has learned.** When everyone is working off of the same set of ideas, the overall system intelligence of the team is amplified.
+If you have, say, a team of 20 and only 3 people know the architecture in detail, either those 3 have to do a lot to keep the other 17 people on track, or the other 17 people just make mistakes caused by unfamiliarity with the big picture.

+### Chapter 21

+> **One of the startling things that you discover when you start removing duplication zealously is that designs emerge.** You don't have to plan most of the knobs in you application; they just happen.

+> Duplication removal is a powerful way of distilling a design.
+It not only makes a design more flexible, but it also makes change faster and easier.

+> When we remove duplication, our code often naturally starts to fall in line with the Open/Closed Principle.

+### Chapter 23

+> ...
+The truth is, there are many different kind of "smart."
+Holding on to a lot of state mentally can be useful, but it doesn't really make us better at desicion making.
+At this point in my career, I think I'm a much better programmer than I used to be, even though I know less about the details of each language I work in.
+Judgement is a key programming skill, and we can get into trouble when we try to act like super-smart programmers.

+### Chapter 24

+> Working in legacy code is difficult.
+There is no denying it.
+Although every situation is different, one thing is going to make the job worth it to you as a programmer or not: figuring out what is in it for you.

+> The key to thriving in legacy code is finding what motivates you.

+> If morale is low on your team, and it's low because of code quality, here's something that you can try: Pick the ugliest most obnoxious set of classes in the project, and get them under test. **When you've tackles the worst problem as a team, you'll feel in control of the situation.
+I've seen it again and again.**